What is Presbyopia, and how can I correct it?

 When we’re in our 20s and 30s, the crystalline lens in our eye is flexible and has muscles to change its shape to add focusing power.
 So if you’re farsighted, you may not need glasses, because the lens is flexible and can add as much focusing power as we need to make distant objects clear.
 As we age, the lens gets less and less flexible and can add less focusing power.
 So a farsighted person will first notice difficulty focusing on near objects, which take more focusing power.

-The Tipping Point: 45 Years Old
+The Tipping Point for Presbyopia: 45 Years Old

 Here’s the thing: no one can have clear vision for both near and distant objects forever.
 As we age and the lens of our eyes gets less flexible, the ability to add focusing power goes to zero when we’re over 50.
 We invariably notice it between 45 and 50.
 And everyone (myself included) thinks it won’t happen to them.
 It will.
 As we age, our eyes lose the ability to change their point of focus.